Nikaple/swc-plugin-bigint-literal/README.md

    // Numbers outside safe integer range remain unchanged 9007199254740992n   // remains as is -9007199254740992n  // remains as is

-   // Numbers in expressions that result in values outside the range will still be transformed
-   // (Note: This may lead to inconsistent calculation results) 9007199254740990n + 2n  -> BigInt(9007199254740990) + BigInt(2)
    ```

 ## Usage